j-liu-dev/j-liu-dev.github.io/_posts/blog/2020-05-14-Folder-Structure-N-Component-Naming.md

 For example, `utils` for the helper functions, `hooks` for custom hooks, and `services` for API handlers.

 ### Conclusion
-This approach is definitely a `work in progress` as I'd constantly seek for a better alternative, be it an enhanced vesion of this one or a completely different one.
+This approach is definitely a __work in progress__ as I'd constantly seek for a better alternative, be it an enhanced version of this one or a completely different one.
 The foremost question is if I really need `Screens` folder, but it seems convenient at the moment.

 <small>To be continued ...</small>